 - Icebreakers are activities that help your students get to know each other and can also be used to get students acquainted with your course.
 They can be useful throughout the semester to introduce lessons or to review content from a previous lesson.

-- In an online class, the Blackboard discussion tool or Flip can be used for your icebreaker.
+- The Blackboard Discussions tool or Flip can be used in an online class for your icebreaker.

 Actively engage students in learning